tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

-a) A robust set of built-in features—The UVM Class Library provides many features that are required for verification, including complete implementation of printing, copying, test phases, factory meth- ods, and more. b) Correctly-implemented UVM concepts—Each component in the block diagram in Figure 1 and Figure 2 can be derived from a corresponding UVM Class Library component.
-Using these base- class elements increases the readability of your code since each component’s role is predetermined by its parent class.
+a) A robust set of built-in features—The UVM Class Library provides many features that are required for verification, including complete implementation of printing, copying, test phases, factory methods, and more. b) Correctly-implemented UVM concepts—Each component in the block diagram in Figure 1 and Figure 2 can be derived from a corresponding UVM Class Library component.
+Using these baseclass elements increases the readability of your code since each component’s role is predetermined by its parent class.